 *The Accuracy of Measurement with probability and non-probability survey samples by Bo MacInnis, Jon A. Krosnick, Annabell S. Ho, Mu-Jung Cho, POQ, Vol 82, No. 4, Winter 2018, pp. 707-744

 During the recruitment process, full demographic information on panelists is collected.
 This data is stored securely and used to determine eligibility for specific studies (if needed).
-We also rely on these data in order to improve the survey experience for panelists by avoiding the need to re-ask demographic questions with each survey.
+We also rely on these data to improve the survey experience for panelists by avoiding the need to re-ask demographic questions for each survey.
 Samples are drawn among panel members to best meet the study criteria.
 Selected panelists are sent an email invitation to participate in the survey, including unique survey login credentials.
 The respondent logs in and completes the self-administered online survey.
 Our contact protocol also includes a text survey reminder for panelists that have consented to receiving text messages.

 The SSRS Opinion Panel also includes panelists who are primarily Spanish speakers.
 We translate and conduct surveys in Spanish as required by a specific project.

-SSRS Opinion Panel standard deliverables include access to an online dashboard that provides near real-time project updates during data collection, a weighted SPSS data file including standard demographic variables, and an AAPOR compliant methodology statement provided upon completion of all data collection and weighting.
+SSRS Opinion Panel standard deliverables include access to an online dashboard that provides near real-time project updates during data collection, a weighted SPSS data file including standard demographic variables, and an AAPOR compliant methodology statement with response rate calculations provided upon completion of all data collection and weighting.